 about the Foreign Service.

-He lives in Georgia where he often—even to this day—has Chad on his mind.
+He lives in Florida where he often—even to this day—has Chad on his mind.

 Michael Varga dreamed about joining the Peace Corps, and soon after he graduated